isther/codeforces-tool/README.md

 - `cf submit`: Submit the source code of the current problem

 - `cf list`: Get a list of current matches and problem status

+- `cf skd`: Get the schedule of the contest